The Western Australian Museum acknowledges and respects the Traditional Owners of their ancestral lands, waters and skies.

 Credit: Ricciardo Family

-During the 1970s, she worked in the kitchen of a nursing home in Coolbinia, where her English improved and she built lifelong friendships with staff and residents.
-She retired in 1991, but her industrious spirit never faded.
+During the 1970s, Giuseppina worked in the kitchen of a nursing home in Coolbinia, where her English improved and she built lasting friendships with staff and residents.
+In 1991, she retired, though her industrious spirit never faded.

-Now approaching 92, Giuseppina still cooks, gardens, and lovingly cares for her beloved chickens.
-Affectionately known as Peppina, Nonna, Bis-Nonna, and Zia Peppina, she is a much-loved Nonna, deeply respected by her family.
-Her legacy lives on through six children, twelve grandchildren, and fourteen great-grandchildren—a life shaped by love, gratitude, and enduring strength.
+Now approaching 92, she still cooks, tends her garden and lovingly cares for her chickens.
+Affectionately known as Peppina, Nonna, Bis-Nonna or Zia Peppina, she is cherished by her family.
+Her legacy endures through six children, 12 grandchildren and 14 great-grandchildren – a life shaped by love, gratitude and resilience.

 A grinning Daniel towers over the diminutive Giuseppina as they embrace.